Stuffed sweet potatoes- a delicious side for any Thanksgiving dinner, or an easy and nutritious meal for any time of day!

 That is really one of my favorite thing about sweet potatoes- they are just so versatile and you can make so traditional recipes into a healthier version by using sweet potatoes!
 I will share all of these Thanksgiving recipes, starting with these delicious stuffed sweet potatoes that are a healthy and nutritious alternative to the traditional Thanksgiving appetizers 🙂

 This recipe was a big hit with my family on Thanksgiving.
-It is slightly Mexican inspired, and I think what made the stuffed sweet potatoes taste so delicious was the mix of sweet and savory flavors and spices.
+It is slightly Mexican inspired, and I think what made the sweet potatoes taste so delicious was the mix of sweet and savory flavors and spices.

 These stuffed sweet potatoes are super easy to make.
 To be honest, waiting for them to cook is really the only part that takes some time.
 I usually bake my sweet potatoes in the oven, but I actually found that boiling them in a pot gets the job done a lot more quickly and makes them softer and mushier.
 This is important, because you will be scooping out the inside to make the filling, so you want it to be mushy.